JEROME-PRAKASH-L/bitchat/WHITEPAPER.md

 *   **Identity Binding:** While the Noise handshake authenticates the cryptographic keys, binding those keys to a human-readable nickname is handled at the application layer.
 Users must verify fingerprints out-of-band to prevent man-in-the-middle attacks.
 *   **Traffic Analysis:** The use of fixed-size padding for all packets helps to obscure the exact nature and content of the communication, making it harder for a network-level adversary to infer information based on message size.

+### 8.1.
+Forward Secrecy

+The Noise `XX` pattern provides forward secrecy by deriving session keys from ephemeral Diffie-Hellman exchanges.
+Even if a peer's long-term static key is compromised, an attacker cannot decrypt past messages without also compromising the ephemeral keys from the specific session, which are discarded after use.

+### 8.2.
+Perfect Forward Secrecy in Mesh Networks

+In the context of multi-hop mesh networks, forward secrecy is maintained at each hop.
+While relay nodes do not decrypt content (they relay at the Noise message level), each direct connection between two peers maintains its own forward-secret session keys.

+### 8.3.
+Key Derivation

+All session keys are derived using the HKDF (HMAC-based Key Derivation Function) with SHA-256, ensuring cryptographic separation between handshake keys and transport keys.

 ---

 ## 9. Conclusion